by: Ron Perkins

-Q: What chemical coats your Heat-Sensitive Periodic Tables that makes it change color?
-My chemistry class wants to know the chemistry of what is happening.
-Can you please
+Q: What chemical coats your Heat-Sensitive Paper that makes it change color?
+My chemistry class wants to know the chemistry of what is happening on our heat-sensitive periodic tables.
+Can you please help us?

 To manufacture this paper, long rolls of white paper are unwound, coated on one side, dried, cut, and finally stacked into reams.
 This is done at a company that produces labels for cans.
 The paper is then printed with black ink to produce our periodic tables.